ansyaku/TABK.ACL/Sorting.md

 Quick filter you use the mouse to select search criteria Some limitations exist with quick search and quick filter, which are explained in the topics about these features.

-Search using Analytics functions
+## Search using Analytics functions
 Using functions to search gives you the greatest degree of power and flexibility.
 Similar to a basic search, you enter a search expression in the Filter text box, but the expression contains a function.

-The example below uses the FINDMULTI( ) function to isolate all records that contain at least one of the search terms anywhere in the record.

-For detailed information about searching using functions, see Search and filter using Analytics functions.
+FINDMULTI( ) digunakan untuk mendapatkan semua baris yang mengandung palik tidak satu requirement yang disyaratkan di findmulti.

 Select the first matching record
 You can use an Analytics command, accessed from the main menu, to select the first record in a table that meets the search criteria.
 This capability is primarily useful in Analytics scripts, where it can be used in conjunction with other commands to perform certain tasks.